 Because apps are effectively a stand-alone software product and don't exist within the confines of a web browser, they get around many of the technical limitations of web based games.

 You get an end product that's more akin to a "real" computer game, rather than just a piece of web based content.
 Better multimedia and sound support allow for a slicker experience.
 Plus, being able to go truly full screen (especially on smartphones) and being able to position interactive elements over the full area of the screen is hugely beneficial.

-I should add, this doesn’t mean it’s not possible to create greate HTML5 games, on the contrary.
+I should add, this doesn't mean it's not possible to create great branded mobile games with HTML5, on the contrary.
 But the fact is HTML5 imposes more restrictions on the design process and will almost always lead to a technically inferior end product to the app equivalent.

 This is a big one and the number one reason to choose HTML5 over an app.

 More often than not, when a client comes to us with a branded mobile game project, the timescale is measured in weeks, not months.
 Until more businesses start planning much further ahead, the number of projects where time allows a mobile app to be a viable option are few and far between.

 As long as a cross platform solution such as Adobe AIR is used, actual production time for an app shouldn't be significantly greater than a web based game.
 However, the problem comes with actual deployment.
 For small scale projects, the necessary submission/review process to get published on app stores might add as much time to the project as was spent on production.

 Ease of Deployment

 HTML5 makes it incredibly easy to actually publish your branded game and make it available via your website.
 It's simply a case of uploading the files to your server (or adding a bit of embed code, if it's hosted elsewhere).
 So, once production is finished you're usually looking at hours or days, not weeks or months to go live on your website.